CompOmics/compomics.github.io/compomics-utilities/_posts/2015-12-09-identificationparameterscli.md

 -andromeda_max_pep_length Andromeda maximum peptide length when using no enzyme, default is '25'.

--andromeda_equal_il       Andromeda whether I and L should be considered indistinguishable, 1: true, 0: false, default is '0'.
+-andromeda_equal_il       Andromeda whether I and L should be considered indistinguishable.
+                          1: true, 0: false, default is '0'.

 -andromeda_max_psms       Andromeda maximum number of spectrum matches spectrum, default is '10'.
 ```